covert-encryption/covert/docs/Specification.md

 The padding is a randomly chosen number of `\xC0` bytes (msgpack NILs), and it can be added at any point where msgpack is expected, although typically it is left until the end of archive.

-The user may choose a proportion `p` (default 5 %) that affects the random padding amount as well as the padding applied to smallest messages such that their size (counting only content, no headers or structures) is at least `p * 500` bytes (default 25):
+The amount of padding may be adjusted by the `--pad` parameter on covert CLI to cater for different security and space usage trade offs.
+The proportion `p` (default 5 %) affects the random padding amount as well as the padding applied to smallest messages such that their size (counting only content, no headers or structures) is at least `p * 500` bytes (default 25):

 ```python
 fixed_padding = max(0, int(p * 500) - size)